Home Overview Spelling Grammar Usage Translate

 Ex: basic۔ly ← English “basically”, because “basic” is an adnoun۔root (also a noun-root).]

-Many of civilization’s oldest adverbs do not have ۔ly suffixes.
+Many of English’s oldest adverbs do not have ۔ly suffixes.

 Ex: also, always, behind, down, everywhere, hence, later, never, not, now, often, quite,